 For FHA borrowers who can make their current payments, the standalone partial claim lets the mortgage arrears be put in a 0% lien against the home.
 The partial claim money does not need to be paid until one of these happens:

-For FHA borrowers who cannot afford their monthly payments, this recovery modification will resolve the outstanding arrears by adding it to the principle of the first FHA mortgage.
+For FHA borrowers who cannot afford their mortgage payments, this recovery loan modification will resolve the outstanding arrears by adding it to the principle of the first FHA loan.
 The servicer will extend the term for 30 years at a rate that is no more than the current market rate.
 Also, the loan can be extended to 40 years at a rate that is no more than 50 basis points more than the current market rates.

-Some people may not understand why FHA is offering a 40-year mortgage.
+Some people may not understand why the Federal Housing Administration is offering 40-year mortgages.
 After all, isn’t it a bad idea to have a home loan that goes for that long?

 That is a valid point, but bear in mind that when the pandemic hit, unemployment soared to almost 15%.
 Thousands of businesses shut down temporarily or permanently and more than seven million borrowers went into forbearance programs.
 That number has dropped a lot, but there are still at least one million people in forbearance with limited options.